samikarakul/idvlabs-todo-list-app/README.md

 # idvlabs-todo-list-app
-idvlabs ToDo List App Homework
+idvlabs ToDo List App (Assessment Project)

 Users can register with simple username and password.
 Usernames are unique.